alexbosworth/memcache-client/README.md

 ## Testing

 Unit tests may be run by executing 'make test'.
-All methods have basic test and error coverage.
-There are some untested edge cases and network conditions remaining.
+All methods have basic happy-case and error case coverage.
+Beyond unit tests, an integration test package, which expects a memcache running locally on port 11211 can be run by the command 'make integration'.
+These longer running tests exercise the full api in a real-world simulation including network failure scenarios.